Chi-Square Wavelet Graph Neural Networks for Heterogeneous Graph Anomaly Detection: Implementation Setup

 \subsection{Hyper-Parameter Setting}

 Hyper-parameters for ChiGNN and ChiGAD experiments on homogeneous and heterogeneous graphs are summarized in Table \ref{tab: hyper-param on homo G} with performance evaluations in Tables \ref{tab: het - performance evaluation} and \ref{tab:homo-performance-evaluation-1}.
 The best model, selected via grid search based on validation set and F1-macro, is evaluated on the test set.
 Baselines use default hyper-parameters suggested by their authors.
+More generally, efficiency-oriented design is also being explored in other neural architectures, including phase mapping and sparsity-aware truncation for accelerated diffusion-model inference~\cite{zhao2026resilphase,zhao2026seeingendstepzero}.